 - how overwhelming you feel while you are implementing;

-- feeing that you are not in control of your life, but an outsider;
+- feeling that you are not in control of your life but an outsider;

 - thinking about what you would like to do while doing this activity that has become boring.

-Of course, these are perspectives that those who are bad planners often refuse to take responsibility for.
-Usually, if something hasn’t gone well as compared to what you have planned, it most likely means that you still don’t understand correctly what “planning” means, you didn’t learn to plan well enough and you need to make an effort to learn better, and not that planning is stupid.
+Of course, these are perspectives that bad planners often refuse to take responsibility for.
+Usually, if something hasn’t gone well as compared to what you have planned, it most likely means that you still don’t understand correctly what “planning” means, you didn’t learn to plan well enough, and you need to make an effort to know better, and not that planning is stupid.
 Hope is not a strategy.

-People who seem to act like robots as a result of their planning are not good examples of how planning should be done.
+People who seem to act like robots due to their planning are not good examples of how planning should be done.
 Sooner or later, they will fall under the weight of their own growing frustrations.
 A mature and responsible person must be able to focus on what he/she does every moment.
-What does this sound like a flexibility-generating conviction?
+What does this sound like, a flexibility-generating conviction?

-If you liked this article then please also read:
+If you liked this article, then please also read the following: